Intellectual Property PhD - Herchel Smith Scholarships

 - Submitting your online PhD application

 - Contact us

-The award will cover all tuition fees whether at the Home/EU rate or the overseas rate.
-It is therefore open to both UK and non-EU applicants.
-In addition, an award of around £17,000 per year (reviewed annually) will be paid to the recipient on a regular basis throughout the academic year starting from September 2021.
+The award will cover all tuition fees whether at the Home rate or the International rate.
+It is therefore open to both UK and International applicants.
+In addition, an award of around £17,000 per year (reviewed annually) will be paid to the recipient on a regular basis throughout the academic year starting from September 2022.

 Successful recipients of this award will undertake research support work and any related tasks as required, of up to 6 hours per week for the duration of their studies, for the Queen Mary Intellectual Property law Research Institute (QMIPRI).

 Also, applicants should note that our PhD programme only has one entry point each year – in September.
-Given that most LLM courses in the UK end with graduation in November (and that entry on to our PhD programme is dependent upon your obtaining a certain grade on your LLM so as to meet our academic entry requirements), so this means for applicants currently taking their LLM in the UK (but not at QMUL) where the date of graduation falls after September 2021, and/or for non-EU applicants requiring a UK student visa who are currently taking an LLM in the UK, then an application this year is not possible.
+Most LLM courses in the UK end with graduation in November.
+Entry on to our PhD programme is dependent upon your obtaining a certain grade on your LLM so as to meet our academic entry requirements.
+This means for applicants currently taking their LLM in the UK (but not at Queen Mary) where the date of graduation falls after September 2022, and/or for International applicants requiring a UK student visa who are currently taking an LLM in the UK, then an application this year is not possible.